-Gurley was the representative for Louisiana's 2nd congressional district from 1829 to 1831.
+Gurley was the representative for Louisiana’s 2nd congressional district and was (unknown party).
+He served from 1829 to 1831.

 From Dec 1823 to Mar 1831, Gurley missed 249 of 711 roll call votes, which is 35.0%.
 This is much worse than the median of 14.6% among the lifetime records of representatives serving in Mar 1831.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.